PauloDavisr1/PauloDavisr1/README.md

 ##

-Olá, me chamo Paulo Davi
+Hi, my name is Paulo David

-- 🔭 Buscando vaga de estágio Front-End
+- 🔭 Looking for Front-End internship vacancy
-- 🌱 Atualmente estou mais centrado a estudar HTML, CSS e JavaScript
+- 🌱 Currently I'm more focused on studying HTML, CSS and JavaScript
-- 👯 Procuro colaborar com a empresa e com meus colegas de equipe
+- 👯 I try to collaborate with the company and with my teammates
-- 😄 Pronomes: Ele/Dele
+- 😄 Pronouns: He/His
+- 🗺️ From: Brazil

 ##